egel-lang/egel-lang.github.io/SEMANTICS.md

 I simply like this model of evaluation, there isn't much more to it.

 **Notes:** Yes, these are thunks or heap allocated stack frames.
 No, this isn't done with CPS though it is much akin to that.
-Please note that CPS is a source-to-source transformation, whereas what is described here is an evaluation strategy; you need that first.
+Please note that CPS is a source-to-source transformation, whereas what is described here is an evaluation strategy.
+You need that first.
 Stated differently, the source code is translated directly to byte code for this model.

 **More:** Egel also supports exception handling which is a natural extension of this model.
 </body>